Fair Credit Reporting Act Disclosures

 Massachusetts Tightens its Ban-The-Box Law

 Recently, Massachusetts amended its Criminal Offender Record Information law (commonly referred to as CORI).
-Massachusetts law already prohibited employers from asking applicants about:
+Massachusetts law already prohibited employers from asking candidates about:

 - Arrests, detentions, or dispositions for any violation of law in which no conviction resulted;